UWNETLAB/labutils/README.rst

 ----------

 First, clone the ``labutils`` GitHub repository. ``labutils`` can then be installed by running ``python setup.py develop`` from inside the main directory.

+If you want some instant gratification for getting through the installation, open a Python session and call ``labutils.hello_world()``!